fqlx/fqlx/README.md

 - 💻 I'm a full-stack developer, specialized in JavaScript/TypeScript, DeFi, trading, and familiar with the web/cloud ecosystem
 - 💼 I worked at Kraken and Cisco, and co-founded a trading startup
-- 🛳️ Fun fact: I love olympic weightlifting - The Snatch, Clean And Jerk
+- 🛳️ Fun fact: I love olympic weightlifting - Movements like the snatch, clean and jerk
-- 🌱 I’m currently smart contracts
+- 🌱 I’m currently learning smart contracts
 - 📫 How to reach me: see my email in the left sidebar